 Some of the best skiing in the Canadian Rockies is located near Canmore.
 Sunshine Village is just 30 minutes away and Norquay is fun for the whole family at 25 minutes away.
 If you want to ski the mother of them all, Lake Louise Ski resort is 55 minutes from downtown Canmore.
-Check out Things to Do in the Winter in Banff Alberta
+Check out The 52 Best Things to do in Alberta, Canada – The Ultimate Guide

-Canmore and Kanasaskis go hand in hand.
+Canmore and Kananaskis go hand in hand.
 Just 15 minutes west on the Bow Valley Trail takes you to Kananaskis Country.
-When we went there for the first time, we were blown away with the views that rivalled Banff.
+When we went there for the first time, we were blown away by the views that rivalled Banff.

 If there is one place on earth to go horseback riding, it is in Alberta.
 Home to the Calgary Stampede, Alberta is Cowboy Country.
 Kananaskis is the places to do take in the scenery of backcountry trails through the Kananaskis Valley.
 Visit Kananaskis.com for Horseback Riding experiences.

 After doing all those outdoor adventures in Canmore, spend a day at the Kananaskis Nordic Spa located at Pomeroy Kananaskis Lodge to sooth your muscels.
 This year round outdoor spa takes you through the thermal cycle of “hot, cold, relax” as you experience saunas, steam rooms, and plunge pools.